 Read the Child Protection Policy.

-Read and sign the Worker’s Compliance Agreement.
+Read and sign the Ministry Compliance Agreement.

 Complete the Confidential Screening Form.